-Investment credit risk is minimised through the Annual Investment Strategy.
+Investment credit risk is minimised through the Annual Investment Strategy, which complies with the DLUHC guidance on Local Government Investments.
+This emphasises that priority is to be given to security and liquidity rather than yield.
 This requires that deposits are only made with organisations of high credit quality as set out in the strategy.

-For 2021/22 these credit criteria were
+For 2022/23 these credit criteria were